What is social media?

 - Social media is the digital technology used to get or send information.

-Here, we’ll refer to social media as the online connections or relationships created between groups or individuals.
+On this page, we’ll refer to social media as the online connections or relationships created between groups or

 How much do youth use social media and what sites do they use?

-The social media sites young people spend the most time on are:
+In 2025, the social media sites young people spent the most time on included:

 - Reddit